protontypes/LibreSelery/README.md

 ## Concept

 Donations are collected in a Cryptocurrency wallet (currently Bitcoin) that acts as a donation pool.
-At each run, a constant amount of money is taken from the donation pool and distributed to the project's contributors.
+At each run an amount is taken from the donation pool and distributed to the project's contributors and dependencies.

 It runs in continuous integration pipelines like GitHub Actions.
 Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository.

-The distribution is triggered by every push to your main branch.
 Donations are splitted between contributors based on a public and transparent metric.
 The metric can be configured per repository and is based on the following weights: